by Dr. Lawrence Wilson and friends

 12. Hiring the right people.
 Finding qualified directors, actors and people to monitor the process is difficult.

 13. Legal problems.
-For a therapist, there can be more legal difficulties than occurs with regular psychotherapy because:
+Psychodrama holds the possibility for more legal difficulties than occurs with regular psychotherapy because:

 a) The acting involved in the scenes carries a slight risk of physical injury.